 1. Dry Skin

 A common reason behind an itchy penis is simply that the skin around this area is very dry.
 The shaft and head of the penis are usually the most prone to dryness, but for some men, the scrotum can get very dry as well.
 Depending on how dry your skin is, you might have skin cracking around the shaft or copious amounts of discharge in unusual colors.
-You might even experience sores, blisters and a weird smell around
+You might even experience sores, blisters and a weird smell around your penis.

 An itchy penis could be the first sign of an STD.
 If you notice your penis getting very itchy immediately after you have unprotected sex, it might be an STD or STI.
 And STD is also usually accompanied with headaches, pain around the penis, pain and difficulty in urinating and fatigue.
 If the itch doesn’t go away in a few days, you need to visit a doctor.
 There are a number of STDs which could cause your penis to itch, including genital warts, scabies, herpes and chlamydia.